SvenElyes/Textanalytics/README.md

 ## (5) TESTING
 All the test have been performed using `python3 -m unitttest`.
 This call has to be made in the root directory of the project, not in the test folder.

+The tests of the file "test_character_extractor.py" still throw errors for some of the parameters.
+However, the functionality for the default parameters is given.